evgenyneu/evgenii.com/blog/_posts/2016-05-30-spring-button-animation-on-android.md

 BounceInterpolator interpolator = new BounceInterpolator(0.2, 20);
 ```

 1. The first value `0.2` is the bounce **amplitude**.
-The higher the value (10, for example) produces more pronounced bounces.
+The higher value produces more pronounced bounces.
-1. The second value `20` is The **frequency** of the bounces.
-The higher value produces more wobbles during the animation time period.
+1. The second value `20` is the **frequency** of the bounces.
+The higher value creates more wobbles during the animation time period.

-In order to achive the bounce effect the `getInterpolation` method maps the time using the following function:
+In order to achieve the bounce effect the `getInterpolation` method maps the time using the following function:

 <div class='isTextCentered'>
   <img class='isMax300PxWide' src='/image/blog/2016-05-30-spring-button-animation-on-android/040-bounce-function-equation.png' alt='Bounce animation function equation'>
 </div>

-In this equation, *a* and *w* are the amplitude and frequency values we supply and *t* is the time.
+In this equation, *a* and *w* are the amplitude and frequency values and *t* is the time.

 <div class='isTextCentered'>
   <img class='isMax300PxWide hasBorderShade90' src='/image/blog/2016-05-30-spring-button-animation-on-android/050-graph-of-bounce-interpolation.png' alt='The graph of bounce animation interpolation'>